Volume 35, Number 3

-Sandra Barnes, Brockman Family, Sara Coumantarakis & Gary Garrison, Michelle Cumming, Barry Daniels, John Gee, Rosalie Gelderman, Rich Gossen & Anne Fitzpatrick, Jim Gurnett, John Hooper, Layna Johnson, Wesley May, Shari Mati, Dalyce McElhinney, Bob McKeon, Phil O’Hara, Rob Pearson, Erin Pocai, Kate Quinn, Karen & Joe Simons, Bernard Soberg, Garry Spotowski, Gordon Stamp, Alex Stewart, Heather Van Boom, Miriam VanNiejenhuis, John-West Family
+Sandra Barnes, Brockman Family, Sara Coumantarakis & Gary Garrison, Michelle Cumming, Barry Daniels, John Gee, Rosalie Gelderman, Rich Gossen & Anne Fitzpatrick, Jim Gurnett, John Hooper, Ann-Marie Johnson, Layna Johnson, Wesley May, Shari Mati, Dalyce McElhinney, Bob McKeon, Phil O’Hara, Rob Pearson, Erin Pocai, Kate Quinn, Karen & Joe Simons, Bernard Soberg, Garry Spotowski, Gordon Stamp, Alex Stewart, Heather Van Boom, Miriam VanNiejenhuis, John-West Family.

 Boyle McCauley News is a non-profit newspaper published ten times yearly by the Boyle McCauley Community Newspaper Society.
 The Society is made up of people who live and work in the Boyle Street and McCauley neighbourhood.